wekan/php/ROADMAP.md

   - Later, using timer, check is there updates to only visible data.
   - Each visible component to have code, that takes card, is it visible, and is there changes.
-  - Reading structure of templates from existing WeKan/client/components/*.jade and transpiling it to use at webpage.
   - Multitenancy: Use same code to host many domains for many kanbans
   - Multi database: Use many databases with same syntax:
      a) PHP https://www.doctrine-project.org or https://adodb.org